Q1. What is Design Thinking?

 Design Thinking is a process for creating a solution to a problem.
 It’s similar to what you might do in a science class, math class or social studies class.
 Design thinking tends to work really well for creating solutions to problems that impact humans, like creating a new type of food that can be distributed to areas stricken with famine, a new type of transportation for people in big cities or a YouTube channel that inspires others to be their best self.

 There are many models for the design thinking process and each one highlights different aspects of the design process.
 In this thing, you’ll be using design thinking to guide and track your progress to a solution to a real-world problem.
-Watch Sprout’s video The Design Thinking Process (3:56) to get an overview of the things involved in a design thinking process.

 I Can Statements